Introduction

 2. Efficiency and Accessibility

-The fast paced nature of digital communication makes it efficient.
-Data is, indeed, just an eye-click away allowing us to work even in real time – collaboration facilities are available everywhere accessible through various optic networks and the web.
+The fast-paced nature of digital communication makes it efficient.
+Firstly, data is, indeed, just an eye-click away, secondly, allowing us to work even in real time.
+Moreover, in addition, furthermore, also, besides, likewise, similarly, as well as, additionally, specifically, in particular, notably, to illustrate, for example, for instance, thus, therefore, consequently, as a result, hence, nevertheless, and ultimately, collaboration facilities are available everywhere, accessible through various optic networks and the web.

 3. Transformation of Industries